pdidev/pdi/pdi/docs/Yaml.md

 ## YAML Parsing with Paraconf

-The PDI_init function gets as parameter a tree with `logging`, `data`, `metadata` and `plugins` maps defined in its root.
+The PDI_init function gets as parameter a tree with `logging`, `include`, `data`, `metadata` and `plugins` maps defined in its root.
 User can define its own values in yaml and pass to %PDI only the subtree:

 ```yaml
 duration: 0.75